-The general conditions outlined in this Section are complementary to the basic conditions outlined in the table provided in the definition of each funded topic of the SNS 2025 call.
-Further, ff a topic deviates from the general conditions or includes additional conditions, this is explicitly stated under the specific conditions for the topic.
+The general conditions outlined in this Section are complementary to the basic conditions outlined in the table provided in the definition of each funded topic of the SNS 2025 calls.
+Further, if a topic deviates from the general conditions or includes additional conditions, this is explicitly stated under the specific conditions for the topic.